geodetic-metrology-tools/LGC2/CONTRIBUTING.md

    - Correctness and unit test coverage
    - Compliance with project conventions

-> Only CERN maintainers can merge PRs into protected branches after all checks pass.
+> Only **LGC Maintainers** can merge Pull Requests into protected branches once all checks have passed.
+> See the [Testing and CI/CD](#testing-and-cicd) section for details about the current pipeline configuration.

 ---